XCSoar/XCSoar/XCSoarV4-README.txt

   waypoints from the map in sequence
 - Add 'PanTo' waypoint function, to pan towards the selected waypoint

 Changes from 4.5 to HEAD:

-- Fixed bug, topology polygon errors no longer occur at high zoom factors
-- Fixed bug, "1m" in baro altitude infobox for alternate user units
-- Fixed bug, snail trail was never red in sink, now working properly
-- Filter out "Railway station" as miscpop label
+- Added task status dialog
+- Added drawing of task in analysis dialog
+- 'Target' offset for each AAT waypoint
+- 'Run' inputevent so people can execute another program from XCSoar.
+Program must exit before XCSoar continues
+- Added 'autoadvance' option (default true) to allow disabling of automatic waypoint advances
+- AAT sectors now drawn as shaded segments
-- Total energy height compensation for final glide
+- Total energy height compensation for kinetic energy in final glide
-- Fixed bug in topology bounds refresh
 - Name in task display also shows names of landpoints/airports
-- BUG 1366197: Second Airspace File now works
+- Added LoadProfile to inputevents, so we can have menu buttons trigger pilot/region specific settings
 - Windows PC port using Visual studio 6.
-- JG fixed bug in display of more than 500 airspace areas
-- Fixed bug in bringing up WaypointDetails from SelectedWaypoint when not using infoboxes
-- Added LoadProfile to inputevents, so we can have menu buttons trigger pilot/region specific settings
-- Temp trace max temperature now relative to ground offset
 - When terrain file is valid, only waypoints within terrain area are loaded
-- Fixed memory leak in new dialog system (bitmap unnecessary)
 - All waypoint labels shown when in pan mode
 - Added 'pan' to nearestWaypoint inputevent, to return item nearest to center of screen if in pan mode.
 - Force redraw of map if not redrawn for 5 seconds (due to gps not connected)
-- Fixed display of airfield details in new dialog
-- BUG 1368752: Fix display orientation for square displays e.g. hp 6515 (untested)
 - FLARM status, FLARM aircraft display on map
 - Added FLARM TRAFFIC and FLARM NOTRAFFIC glide computer events
-- BUG 1305089: Sound restored at exit
 - Added basic FLARM status support in parser and Status dialog
-- Fixed bug in arrival altitude calculation with respect to bugs
-- Fixed bug in local time display
-- Fixed daylight savings bug
+- Filter out "Railway station" as miscpop label
 - Added infoboxes to support temperature acquisition and traces
 - Added atmospheric analysis (temperature trace, convection estimation)
 - Snail trail uses netto vario if available